review: Fuji X-T1 camera

 Yes, I am somewhat of a Fuji fanboy.
 But then, I love quality products.
 I’m a fan of that.
 My walkabout camera is the sexy Fuji X100s that I carry with me every where in my shoulder bag.
 I’ve been following the releases of every Fuji camera since the first X100.
 It was obvious Fuji was on a mission then.

-The Fuji X-T1 (vendor) looks good.
+The Fuji X-T1 (affiliate) looks good.
 Ergonomically, the camera feels good in the hand.
 There’s a nice weight to it, but it isn’t all that heavy.
 It really just feels good.
 The buttons and knobs feel solidly made.
 The layout of the controls are fairly obvious, making this camera easy to use, straight out of the box.

 The viewfinder is electronic – none of that “oh wow” awesomeness that is the Fuji X100s hybrid optical viewfinder.
 But lag with the Fuji X-T1 viewfinder is surprisingly little.
 EVF cameras have come a long way!